GOP lawmaker denies he sent tweet calling Ilhan Omar 'illegal'

 Breaking News Emails

-ANNAPOLIS, Md. — A Maryland state senator who recently announced he's running for Congress says he didn't send a tweet describing U.S. Rep. Ilhan Omar as an "illegal."
+ANNAPOLIS, Md. — A Republican state senator from Maryland who recently announced he's running for Congress says he didn't send a tweet describing Rep. Ilhan Omar as an "illegal."

-Republican Sen. Johnny Ray Salling tweeted Monday that last month's tweet on his account "was not from me."
-He added: "I don't react to statements of negativity."
+Johnny Ray Salling tweeted Monday that last month's tweet on his account "was not from me."
+He added, "I don't react to statements of negativity."

-Zainab Chaudry, the director Council on American-Islamic Relations, says Salling should apologize or resign.
+Zainab Chaudry, the director of Maryland outreach for the Council on American-Islamic Relations, says Salling should apologize or resign.

-The Baltimore Sun reported Monday the tweet was posted July 24, in response to a Florida Republican's tweet about a request for an ethics investigation into Omar, a Minnesota Democrat.
+The Baltimore Sun reported Monday that the tweet was posted July 24 in response to a Florida Republican's tweet about a request for an ethics investigation into Omar, a Minnesota Democrat.

 The tweet on Salling's account said: "Get rid of this illegal know!!!!!"